Name, registered office, duration

 Fiduciary acquisition

-The Board of Directors shall issue the regulations necessary for compliance with the above provisions.
+The Board of Directors shall issue the regulations necessary to comply with the above provisions.

 False information